doom-fish/rar-stream/README.md

 Property | Description
 ------|------------
 name | The name of the file
-length | Returns the number of bytes
+length | Returns the total number of bytes of the file

 #### Example
 ```